-Botanical Name: Western – Rhododendron Alpin, R. ferrugineum.
-Eastern – R. molle, R. Tsutsuji, R. Daurici, R. Simsii, R. spinuliferum, R. arboreum.
+Botanical Name: West – Rhododendron alpin, R. ferrugineum.
+East – R. molle, R. tsutsuji, R. daurici, R. simsii, R. spinuliferum, R. arboreum.

 There are hundreds of species of rhododendrons.
-Several of them are identified as being used in Oriental medicine and as a culinary food in Tibet and other areas of the world.
-Each variety in Asia is generally identified as being useful for treating what is called, “Phlegm.”
-In the West phlegm is associated with mucus, in Oriental medicine, it is associated with sputum, tumors, congestion, swellings, and more.
-This makes specific rhododendron plants useful for treating inflammation, joint pain, arthritis, asthma, coughs, and other phlegm related ailments.
+Several of them are used in TCM (Traditional Chinese Medicine) as medicine and for food in Tibet and other countries.
+Each variety in Asia is used for treating what is called Phlegm.
+In the West phlegm means mucus in TCM.
+It is associated with sputum, tumors, congestion, swellings, and more.
+This makes specific rhododendron plants useful for treating inflammation, joint pain, arthritis, asthma, coughs, and other phlegm-related ailments.
 Azaleas are just one of the subspecies within the rhododendron family of flowers.
-New studies are confirming the plant’s anti-inflammatory, antioxidant, and liver protecting potentials.
-In Nepal, the flower (R. arboreum) is considered edible and enjoyed for the sour flavor and color it adds to dishes and beverages.
-Knowing which species and how to use it, is critical as all species of rhododendron (and by extension, azaleas) are highly toxic.
+New studies confirm the plant’s anti-inflammatory, antioxidant, and liver-protecting potentials.

-How to use Rhododendron and take FULL advantage of it's healing powers!
+How to take FULL advantage of rhododendron's healing powers...

 Also Known As: Azalea, Rusty-leaved Rhododendron, Rose du Diable, Snow Rose

-Key Actions: Flowers, Leaf, Twig – Analgesic, Anaesthetic, Sedative, Insecticide, Anti-inflammatory, Antimicrobial, Antiviral, Antifungal, Antidiabetic, Antioxidant, Anticancer, Antitussive, Expectorant.
-Roots – Anti-inflammatory.
+Key Actions: Flower, Leaf, Twig: Analgesic, Anaesthetic, Sedative, Insecticide, Anti-inflammatory, Antimicrobial, Antiviral, Antifungal, Antidiabetic, Antioxidant, Anticancer, Antitussive, Expectorant Roots: Anti-inflammatory

 Medicinal Uses: Arthritis, nerve pain, gout, sciatica, trigeminal neuralgia, migraine, headaches, fevers, cancer, cardiovascular disorders.